Elizabeth Raum: Biography

 Elizabeth Raum was born in Berlin, New Hampshire in 1945, but became a Canadian citizen in 1985.

 She studied oboe performance with Robert Sprenkle at the Eastman School of Music, graduating in 1966.

-In 1985, received a master's degree in composition from the University of Regina after studies with Thomas Schudel.
-She played principal oboe for the Atlantic Symphony Orchestra in Halifax, Nova Scotia, for seven years, and later for the Regina Symphony Orchestra in Regina, Saskatchewan.
-In 2004, she received an honorary doctorate from Mount St. Vincent University, Halifax, Nova Scotia.
-In November 2010, she received the Saskatchewan Order of Merit for her work as a musician and composer.
+In 1985, she received a master's degree in composition from the University of Regina after studies with Thomas Schudel.

+She played principal oboe for the Atlantic Symphony Orchestra in Halifax, Nova Scotia, from 1968 to 1975, when she moved to Saskatchewan and began playing for the Regina Symphony Orchestra, eventually becoming their principal oboist.

+In 2004, she received an honorary doctorate from Mount Saint Vincent University, Halifax, Nova Scotia.
+In 2010, she received the Saskatchewan Order of Merit for her work as a musician and composer.

-Works
+Selected works

 Elizabeth Raum's works have been performed internationally and broadcast on national media.
-She is a prolific composer and has produced opera, chamber pieces, choral works, vocal works and ballets.
-She has also written extensively for film and video.
+She has produced operas, chamber pieces, choral works, solo vocal works, and ballets.
+She has also written for film and video.